liferay/liferay-docs/develop/tutorials/articles/150-web-services/04-registering-json-web-services.markdown

 (i.e., `service.xml` entities with the property `remote-service="true"`) are
 exposed as JSON web services.
 When each `*Service.java` interface is created for a remote-enabled service, the `@JSONWebService` annotation is added to that interface at the class level.
-All of the public methods of that interface become registered and available as JSON web services.
+All the public methods of that interface become registered and available as JSON web services.

-The `*Service.java` interface source file should never be modified by the user.
-If you need more control over its methods (e.g., if you need to hide some methods while exposing others), you can configure the `*ServiceImpl` class.
-When the service implementation class (`*ServiceImpl`) is annotated with the `@JSONWebService` annotation, the service interface is ignored and the service implementation class is used for configuration in its place.
-In other words, `@JSONWebService` annotations in the service implementation override any JSON web service configuration in the service interface.

-That's it!
 Liferay scans all OSGi bundles registered with the `@Component` annotation or in a `*BundleActivator` class for remote services.
 Each class that uses the `@JSONWebService` annotation is examined and its methods become exposed via the JSON web services API.
-As explained previously, the `*ServiceImpl` configuration overrides the `*Service` interface configuration during registration.

 +$$$